valkey-io/valkey-doc/topics/ldb.md

-When the scripts terminates naturally, the debugging session ends and `redis-cli` returns in its normal non-debugging mode.
+When the scripts terminates naturally, the debugging session ends and `valkey-cli` returns in its normal non-debugging mode.
 You can restart the session using the `restart` command as usual.

-Another way to stop a debugging session is just interrupting `redis-cli` manually by pressing `Ctrl+C`.
-Note that also any event breaking the connection between `redis-cli` and the `redis-server` will interrupt the debugging session.
+Another way to stop a debugging session is just interrupting `valkey-cli` manually by pressing `Ctrl+C`.
+Note that also any event breaking the connection between `valkey-cli` and the `valkey-server` will interrupt the debugging session.

 All the forked debugging sessions are terminated when the server is shut